fieldtrip/website/tutorial/headmodel_eeg_fem.md

 - **tissuelabel**: Names of tissue-types.

-At the moment FieldTrip only supports hexahedrons for FEM modelling.
+At the moment FieldTrip only supports hexahedrons for FEM modeling.

 ## Head model